The adoption of advanced technologies is

 changing business models, increasing output, and automating processes.

-Internet of Things (IoT) is escorting in a new wave of sensor devices and their associated data streams.
+Artificial Intelligence is escorting in a new wave of sensor devices and their associated data streams.
 Sensor information and machine logs data files are granular and generated continuously.
 Such data needs to be captured, stored, validated, cleaned, visualized, analyzed and shared to enhance the processes and business.

 Traditional BI and Analytics methods will not be sufficient in such era of high speed, high volume data streams.